davidyu8/gouda-group-project/README.md

 6. `recipe_generator.ipynb`: Defines and trains RNNs to generate new recipes.
 If you want to make your own models, this is the place to do it!

 # Installation
-To use this repository, clone it to your machine and follow the instructions, which will walk you through the process of preparing the recipes1M.db database.
+To use this repository, clone it to your machine and follow these instructions, which will walk you through the process of preparing the recipes1M.db database.

 ## Data Preparation
 To obtain the data, visit the [pic2recipe](http://pic2recipe.csail.mit.edu/) website, and follow the instructions to download the dataset.
 This will involve creating an account.
 Next, go to the [download](http://im2recipe.csail.mit.edu/dataset/download/) page and download the data from the link labeled "Layers".
+The file should be about 400 MB in size, and will take a while to download!

 Place this file in the top-level directory of your cloned repository and check that the following conditions hold.
 1. The data file is named "recipe1M_layers.tar.gz" (this is the default name).
 2. There is a .gitignore text file in the repository that contains both "recipe1M_layers.tar.gz" and "recipes1M.db" in it.
 It is fine if there's other text as well.

 It is important that both of these conditions are satisfied before proceeding!
-The recipes1M.db file is large (over 1.5 GB) and you do not want to attempt to push it to GitHub.
+The recipes1M.db file is large (over 1 GB) and you do not want to attempt to push it to GitHub.

 Next, open up a command line interface.
-Activate a Python environment and change the directory to `py`.
-Then run the file `prepare_data.py` (by typing `python prepare_data.py`), and you will be good to go!
-This process may take a few minutes.
-It will periodically print updates on its progress.
+Activate a Python environment and change the directory to the `py` folder.
+Then run the file `prepare_data.py` (by typing `python prepare_data.py`).
+This may take a few minutes.
+The file will periodically print updates on its progress.
+If you see "conversion successful!", then you are good to go!

 ## Location of recipes1M.db
 To train new models (using `recipe_generator.ipynb`), recipes1M.db must be in the "data" folder.
 In order to run the website, recipes1M.db must be in the "Flask_Site" folder.

 # Demo

+## Website

+## Recipe Finding

+## Recipe Generating

 # Conclusion
 We really enjoyed designing and implementing this project.
 The recipe finder is useful because it can draw upon a huge reservoir to make recipe suggestions in response to detailed user requests.
 If you want to use up a specific set of ingredients that will expire soon, this function provides a way to quickly obtain only the recipes that satisfy that constraint.